-St. Columba's Episcopal Church was founded in 1898 through the generosity of the Theo Davies family and the Hamakua Sugar Company.
-Since the 1970s, it has been known as the Filipino Church on the Big island, but after the last sugar cane on the Hamakua Coast was harvested in 1996, the mission struggled to keep its doors open.
+St. Columba’s Episcopal Church was founded in 1898 through the generosity of the Theo Davies family and the Hamakua Sugar Company.
+Since the 1970s, it has been known as the Filipino Church on Hawai‘i Island, but after the last sugar cane on the Hamakua Coast was harvested in 1996, the mission struggled to keep its doors open.

-For the past few years, St. Columba's had been a Preaching Station of St. James' Church (Kamuela/Waimea), offering a monthly Eucharist for the 8-10 faithful remaining members.
+For several years, St. Columba’s had been a Preaching Station of St. James’ Church (Kamuela/Waimea), offering a monthly Eucharist for the eight to 10 faithful remaining members.

 For nearly one year, The Rev. Tom Buechle helped breath new life into St. Columba's.
 The church building received much needed repairs and upgrading, and Mr. Buechle began reaching out to the local communities to revitalize the faith community along the Hamakua Coast.

 In January 2014, Elizabeth Lewin, a lay leader with experience in hospital chaplaincy, agreed to offer her pastoral gifts to the congregation at St. Columba's.
 Members have been uplifted by her experience in healing prayer and pastoral care.

 It was during this time the congregation grew and began to identify its ministry in Christian hospitality, outreach to Keiki with an after school Bible Study, healing prayer and Christian formation for those discerning a call to ordained ministry.

 The Rev. Diana Akiyama served a 6-month term as Vicar-in-Charge at St. Columba's January to June 2015.
 During this time, Diana supervised individuals pursuing theological training toward ordination, provided the Sacraments and continued the work of replanting a church community.